FayezL/odin-recipes/README.md

-# odin-recipes
-Recipe Page ⭐️
+# Recipe Page ⭐️

-Create a recipe page to showcase basic HTML & CSS.
+ Create a recipe page to showcase basic HTML & CSS- one of first odin project.